erfanbiabanpoor/Stopwatch-JS/README.md

 # Stopwatch-JS
-This is my personal stopwatch for my second's step presentation
+This is my personal stopwatch for my second's step presentation in CS_internship